KaiKitKobold/Kaia-DGL-104-Research-and-Reflection-Journal-/README.md

 <a id="week-9-footnotes-projects"></a>

-#### Find potential projects to contribute to Footnotes/References:
+#### Find potential projects to contribute to: Footnotes/References:

  - [1: Open Source Guide: What it means to contribute](https://opensource.guide/how-to-contribute/#what-it-means-to-contruibute)
  - [2: AmpHTML:](https://github.com/ampproject/amphtml)